 (Recorded Webinar) OMB Proposed Uniform Guidance Changes

-On January 22, 2020, the Office of Management and Budget (OMB) issued proposed revisions to the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (the Uniform Guidance).
-This is the first major substantive revision to the Uniform Guidance since 2014.
+On September 22, 2023, the Office of Management and Budget (OMB) issued proposed revisions to the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (the Uniform Guidance).
+The proposed rule, published on October 5, 2023, is detailed in the Federal Register.

-Comments are due on Monday, March 23, 2020: We encourage all grant recipients to review the proposed changes and submit comments to OMB.
-All comments must be submitted electronically and you can comment directly on the Federal Register website here or through Regulations.gov.
+Comments are due by December 4, 2023.
+We encourage all grant recipients to review the proposed changes and submit comments to OMB.
+All comments must be submitted electronically, and you can comment directly on the Federal Register website here or through Regulations.gov.

 Proposed OMB Revisions: Initial Review Highlights

-Among other suggested changes, the OMB revisions include the following:
+Among other changes, the OMB proposed revisions include the following:

 - CEOs / Directors